chronoscop/EmoCare/README.md

 ## To Be Continued

 At the moment, the EmoCare application is available for download as a compiled Windows executable.
-In the near future, I plan to open-source the full project, including all source code and documentation, so that developers can modify and improve the application.
+In the near future, I plan to open-source the full project, including all source code and documentation, so that developers can modify and improve the application. (after a year later may be)